wp-plugins/easy-testimonials/readme.txt

 == Changelog ==

+= 1.5.8 =
+* Pro Feature: Adds the ability to control the size of images that are displayed.

 = 1.5.7 =
-*Feature: Adds ability to create Categories for Testimonials, and to only display Testimonials by Category.
+* Feature: Adds ability to create Categories for Testimonials, and to only display Testimonials by Category.

 = 1.5.6.1 =
 * Fix: Fixes issue with "Fade" transition being locked out.